HOOLIGANISM

 “As the Rector of St Joseph’s College, I felt leaving aside our alliances, attitudes or egos, we need to ensure, at the end of the day, the game of cricket should win.
 Nothing else should stand between it.
 We teach children to uphold sportsmanship and be fine sportsmen.
 We teach them to play well, play right and play to win but not to win at any cost.
 Here, right in front of us was an opportunity to teach the young ones these principles through example”.

 “I did not hesitate to take the call, that too the right one (to award St Peter’s the match).
-I was confident that I was taking the right decision, and when the umpires called it off, I spent some time alone on deciding what the correct decision should be.
+I was confident that I was making the right decision, and when the umpires called it off, I spent some time alone deciding what the correct decision should be.
 I was not concerned about how people would react to it and what they would think about me.
 All I wanted was to take the best and the right decision, in the interests of the game and also considering this as an opportunity to teach a lesson or two to children.
-It was obvious, some were not be happy with it but when you want to take the right decision, I cannot become the popular or the favourite person of all”.
+It was obvious, that some were not happy with it but when you want to make the right decision, I cannot become the popular or the favourite person of all”.

 “So after I decided, I prayed for a few minutes silently and got the blessings and then went up to the stage and announced my decision that St Peter’s College deserved the win and the trophy should be awarded to them.
 It was not a hard decision.
 I’m pleased I took the right decision at that moment.”

 Talking about the incident at Bogambara, where Josephian rugby players were beaten up during a match, Fr.
 Travis had this to say: “The principal of Dharmaraja College was very cooperative.
 They accepted their mistakes and lapses and apologised for what happened.
-I didn’t want to pursue the matter further as I wanted the school and the Schools Rugby Association to take the right decisions in addressing the issue.
+I didn’t want to pursue the matter further as I wanted the school and the Schools Rugby Association to make the right decisions in addressing the issue.
 Which they did”.

 “I told them what we needed to do is to promote sportsmanship, not only among players but across the school community.
-They (students, Old Boys and parents) should be taught how to behave at a match, how to enjoy a match and how to accept the victory and defeat.
+They (students, Old Boys and parents) should be taught how to behave at a match, how to enjoy a match and how to accept victory and defeat.
 As a team, as parents and as spectators all are responsible for their conduct.
 If they cannot understand this and fail to act accordingly, there is something wrong.
 Then they should not take up sports”.

 “When a school is organising a match they need to take all proper measures to ensure crowd control and security.
 There cannot be any lapses.
 I know it’s not easy but schools need to put their maximum effort towards this aspect.
 Unfortunately, on that day there were many lapses from the organisers and the situation got out of hand.
 Some of the boys who were beaten up are yet to fully recover and some parents are still hesitant about sending their children for rugby.
 We may take some time to recover.
-I Hope these things would not happen again.”
+I hope these things will not happen again.”

 We interviewed the Warden of S. Thomas’ College, Mt Lavinia, Rev. Marc Billimoria to get his insight on the present situation of sport and the challenges faced by the schools.